IT21233258/Intelligent-System-for-Alzheimer-s-Disease-Diagnosis-and-Management/README.md

   - Storage: SSD with 50GB free space

 ## Development Workflow
-1. Data Collection: Gather MRI images, cognitive test results, and voice data.
+1. Data Collection: Gather MRI images, cognitive test results, face images and voice data.
 2. Data Preprocessing: Clean and prepare datasets for analysis.
 3. Model Training: Train models using TensorFlow and YOLOv3 for accurate predictions.
 4. Deployment: Deploy the system on AWS for real-time accessibility.